 Covid-19 threatened the existence of theatres everywhere.
-Spotlight reopened with a 2020-2021 Season geared for numerous safety precautions that radically changed what it meant to create or see a show at Spotlight.
-These measures proved successful, as we mounted a full season of nine shows without a Covid-19 outbreak.
+Spotlight reopened with a 2020-2021 Season geared for numerous safety precautions.
+These measures proved successful, with a full season of nine shows and no outbreak of the virus at SYT.

-Most “big” shows became impossible to license with our new restrictions (including reduced and distanced live audiences).
-So we staged more exciting original plays and small-cast dramas and comedies than usual.
-This opened opportunities to address current issues, such as the Black Lives Matter movement (Emmett’s Art Project) and transgender rights (Whatever, Just Wash Your Hands).
-These choices also allowed livestream video to become a normal attendance option.
+Most “big” shows became impossible to license, with (at most) reduced and distanced live audiences.
+So we staged more original plays than usual, allowing us to address current issues, such as the Black Lives Matter movement (Emmett’s Art Project) and transgender rights (Whatever, Just Wash Your Hands).
+Livestream video also became a normal attendance option.

 Oct.
 30—Nov.
 1: Creature or Creator: which one is the Monster?
 A new adaptation of Mary Shelley’s Frankenstein.
 Written by Bobby Sample.
 Directed by Kenny Grossman and Bobby Sample.Read more→